-Federal grants, state grants, and institutional grants may be applied to cover the cost of college housing.
-Private funds, such as the Jeannette Rankin Women’s Scholarship, may also be used to pay for housing.
+Federal grants, state grants, and institutional grants may be applied to cover the cost of college housing for college students.
+Private funds, such as the Jeannette Rankin Women’s Scholarship, may also be used to pay for student housing.

-Complete the FAFSA® (Free Application for Federal Student Aid) to receive financial aid from the government.
+Complete the FAFSA® to receive financial aid from the government.
 The application process is simple and can be completed in an afternoon.
 The FAFSA® gives you access to Pell Grants (up to $6,895 for the 2022–23 award year), Federal Supplemental Educational Opportunity Grants (up to $4,000), Teacher Education Assistance for College and Higher Education Grants (up to $4,000), and Iraq and Afghanistan Service Grants (up to $5,920).
 All of these can be used for housing.

 You may receive additional grants and scholarships from your state of residence.
 In California, for example, you can apply for Cal Grants when you submit your FAFSA®.
 These awards go to high school seniors who will attend a California University.
 Check with your school’s financial aid department to see what state grants are available and whether you’re eligible to apply.

-Your school may also offer grants and scholarships to help cover housing.
-Oakland University in Rochester, Michigan, for example, offers grants up to $4,000 specifically for housing to students in need.
+Your school may also offer grants and scholarships to help cover student housing.
+For example, Oakland University in Rochester, Michigan offers grants up to $4,000 specifically for housing to students in need.
 Again, you’ll need to check with your financial aid department to learn more about these opportunities, whether you’re eligible, and how you can apply.

 In cases where you risk losing your housing or being unable to continue your education because you can’t afford a place to live, you can reach out to emergency housing services for assistance.
 For example, Catholic Charities — a nonprofit and the fifth-largest charity in the United States — provides emergency housing assistance through one-time financial aid.
 This can be used to pay rent or mortgage.
 United Way 211 is another resource you can use if you need emergency help with paying for housing.

 Note that these programs often have long waiting lists.
-If you qualify and need housing assistance, apply as soon as possible.
+If you qualify and need student housing assistance, apply as soon as possible.
 It’s also important to note that some college students will not qualify for these programs.

 There are dozens of awards and programs available to help you pay for college.
 Take advantage of the FAFSA® in particular.
 Applying is free, and it will connect you with dozens of options for financial assistance.